Restoring the little lakes of Waikato

 Local schools have a long history with Lake Ruatuna.
 Melville Intermediate School instigated building the Ruatuna amenity block in the 1990s with funding through the local Lions group, so environmental education could take place at the lake.

-Living Water has been working with schools including Ōhaupō Primary School, Melville Intermediate School and Te Awamutu College on restoration work around the lakes.
-Lessons have been around nature, restoration, endangered species, predator control, water sampling and Māori cultural values.
-In addition, over 30,000 native plants have been put in by students and staff.
-The local community has been involved in predator trapping, planting and Pūweto / Spotless Crake conservation, and Patterson says the lake restoration has been a catalyst for other changes around the town.
+Living Water worked with schools including Ōhaupō Primary School, Melville Intermediate School and Te Awamutu College on restoration work around the lakes.
+Lessons were around nature, restoration, endangered species, predator control, water sampling and Māori cultural values.
+In addition, over 30,000 native plants were planted by students and staff.
+The local community was involved in predator trapping, planting and Pūweto / Spotless Crake conservation, and Patterson said the lake restoration has been a catalyst for other changes around the town.

 Predator prevention: ensuring native birds, fish and insects can prosper